vyapp/vy/BOOK.md

 ### Send IRC commands

-Vy implements a key-command to send raw irc commands to the irc server.
+Vy implements a keycommand to send raw irc commands to the irc server.
 It shows an inputbox where to type irc commands.
 Switch to an irc connection tab or an irc channel tab then press:

     <Control-e>